 What do you do when something happens in your life?
 Do you deal with the problem head on or do you avoid thinking about it.
 If you don’t know if you have an active or avoidant coping style you can take the quiz here.
+QUIZ: What is your coping style?

 Active coping skills involve doing something about the problem in your life.
 This coping style involves actively looking for a solution or a way to relieve the stress of the situation.
 Active coping styles include venting, self-talk, exercise, finding a solution, therapy, exercise, sleeping, journaling, and other activities that help to release negative emotions.